Overall Optimization

 Overall Optimization requires shifting how enterprises think about improvement:

-Slice Organizations Along Stable Interfaces.
+- Slice Organizations Along Stable Interfaces.
 When creating Teams or Arenas, choose boundaries that minimize ongoing dependencies.
 Stable interfaces reduce coordination overhead.

-Slice as Late as Possible.
+- Slice as Late as Possible.
 Every organizational boundary creates communication barriers.
 Delay creating new boundaries until the cost of not splitting exceeds the cost of coordination.

-Consider System and Organization Together.
+- Consider System and Organization Together.
 Technical architecture decisions are organizational decisions.
 Organizational decisions are technical architecture decisions.
 Make them together.

-Optimize for Learning Speed.
+- Optimize for Learning Speed.
 In Complex Adaptive Systems, the ability to learn and adapt matters more than initial design.
 Shorter AAA-Loops provide faster feedback for enterprise-wide optimization.

-The Third Doctrine
+The Second Doctrine

 The goal is not to optimize the parts.
 The goal is to optimize the whole through the parts.